 EGSnrc works on Linux, OS X and Windows.
 EGSnrc is a set of source files and utilities to build your own Monte Carlo simulations.
 As such, it is not a stand-alone software and requires the following:

 - Grace (to display results graphically)

 EGSnrc is trusted by researchers worldwide for simulation accuracy and speed.
 It is widely regarded as the most accurate computer program for electron and photon transport simulation.
 The EGS code has been used extensively by medical physicists over the past four decades, resulting in thousands of publications in scientific journals.
 Through this rigorous peer-review process it has evolved into a reliable and well-benchmarked software.
 EGSnrc continues to be referenced in around 30 per cent of all Monte Carlo related publications in the leading journals Medical Physics and Physics in Medicine and Biology.
-Commercial partners around the world also rely upon EGSnrc for the design of radiation equipment and software, as is evidenced by commercial license agreements that are already in place.
+Commercial partners around the world also rely upon EGSnrc for the design of radiation equipment and software.

 - Date modified: